How to use len() in Python

 Using len() with generator objects

 Generators are memory-efficient because they produce values on demand instead of storing them all at once.
-This design means they don't have a predefined length, so calling len() on a generator object results in a TypeError, as the code below shows.
+This 'lazy' evaluation means they don't have a predefined length, so you can't check their size directly with len().

 numbers_generator = (x for x in range(10))